-What if in all the day-dreaming and impatience for life to get started, the plotting and thinking ahead, real life is passing us by?
-What if we are missing the joy in the simple things.
+What if in all the day-dreaming and impatience for life to get started, the plotting and planning ahead, real life is passing us by?
+What if we are missing out on the joy in the simple things?

 I want to live now.
 Awake and aware.
 To breathe deeply and hug long.
 To linger and connect.
-To take joy in the simple things of this daily, ordinary, beautiful existence.
+To take joy in the simple things of this daily, ordinary, beautiful life.

 To rest assured that if today is my last I will have really lived.